Foreign language anxiety: Effects

 Anxious learners suffer detrimental effects during spontaneous speaking activities in performance, affective reactions and their overall attitudes towards learning their target second language.
 Furthermore, they may lack confidence, be less able to self-edit and identify language errors and more likely to employ avoidance strategies such as skipping class.
 Anxious students also forget previously learned material, volunteer less and tend to be more passive in classroom activities than their less anxious classmates.

 The effects of foreign language anxiety also extend outside the second language classroom.
 A high level of foreign language anxiety may also correspond with communication apprehension, causing individuals to be quieter and less willing to communicate.
 People who exhibit this kind of communication reticence can also sometimes be perceived as less trustworthy, less competent, less socially and physically attractive, tenser, less composed and less dominant than their less reticent counterparts.

+In addition to communication apprehension, research highlights a strong linkage between foreign language anxiety and learners' willingness to communicate.
+For example, a study of Chinese EFL undergraduate learners by Liu and Jackson (2008) found that foreign language anxiety was a powerful predictor of students' unwillingness to communicate, particularly in classroom settings where the risk of negative evaluation is high.

+The researchers observed that anxiety correlated significantly with self-perceived proficiency: students who felt less competent were more anxious and less willing to speak.
+In this context, anxiety functions like an affective filter: when the anxiety threshold is high, learners often suppress their communicative intent and opt for silence, regardless of the actual opportunity to speak.
+This suggests that reducing anxiety is as critical as improving linguistic skills for fostering active engagement.